Intermunicipal Development Plans (IDP)

 - the future land use within the area,

-- the manner of and the proposals for future development in the area, and
+- the manner of and the proposals for future development in the area,

-- A procedure to be used to resolve or attempt to resolve any conflict between the municipalities that have adopted the plan,
+- a procedure to be used to resolve or attempt to resolve any conflict between the municipalities that have adopted the plan,

-- A procedure to be used, by one or more municipalities, to amend or repeal the plan, and
+- a procedure to be used, by one or more municipalities, to amend or repeal the plan, and

-- Provisions relating to the administration of the plan.
+- provisions relating to the administration of the plan.

 Municipal Development Plan (MDP)

 According to Section 632 of the Municipal Government Act, municipalities with populations over 3500 are required to adopt a municipal development plan (MDP).
 The MDP is a statutory plan that must address issues such as land use and future growth, relationships with municipal neighbours, and the provision of municipal services.
 In addition, the MDP may address financing and programming of infrastructure, environmental matters, sustainability, economic development in the municipality and development constraints (physical or policy) that may exist in the municipality.
 Finally, the MDP must contain policies that are compatible with the subdivision and development regulations to provide guidance on the type and location of land uses adjacent to sour gas facilities.
-It must describe the requirements for the provision of municipal, school or municipal and school reserves, including but not limited to the need for, amount of and allocation of those reserves and the identification of school requirements in consultation with affected school authorities, and must describe the MD's policies respecting the protection of agricultural operations.
+It must describe the requirements for the provision of municipal, school or municipal and school reserves, including but not limited to the need for, amount of and allocation of those reserves and the identification of school requirements in consultation with affected school authorities, and must describe the County's policies respecting the protection of agricultural operations.

 Growth Management Strategy (GMS)

-Based on the MDP, the GMS provides the strategic context of how and where growth is to be accommodated in the MD as a whole, over a long time frame.
+Based on the MDP, the GMS provides the strategic context of how and where growth is to be accommodated in the County as a whole, over a long time frame.
 The Growth Management Strategy includes topics such as:

 - The establishment of growth expectations, principles and aspirations;